 Nyaya does say that the atman takes rebirth, that that’s what takes rebirth.

 And Buddhism would say we have the subtlest body, the subtlest mind – Kalachakra adds subtlest speech to it – some little package that changes from moment to moment to moment to moment to moment.
-That’s what has the continuity, is the basis of continuity, and the “me” is imputed on it; but that’s also changing from moment to moment because its basis is changing from moment to moment.
+That’s what has the continuity, is the basis of continuity, and the “me” is an imputation on it; but that’s also changing from moment to moment because its basis is changing from moment to moment.

 But for all three of them, samsaric rebirth continues under the influence of karma, and the atman experiences those results.